tannerdolby/tannerdolby.com/src/writing/operator-precedence-python.md

 datetime: 2021-07-25 00:00:00 Z
 tags:
  - python
-preview: The order of operations in an expression is extremely important to understand.
-With more complex expressions, operator precedence isn't always extremely straightforward and if not used correctly leads to unexpected values.
+preview: The order of operations in an expression is very important to understand.
+With more complex expressions, operator precedence isn't always straightforward and if not used correctly leads to unexpected values.
 ---

 {{ preview }} and understanding which operators and groups take the highest precedence in an expression will help tremendously.